mattias800/mzsh/README.md

 - fzf
 - zsh-interactive-cd
 - bat
+- eza
+- yazi

 Oh My Zsh plugins enabled by default in this config:
 - docker, docker-compose, fzf, dotnet, dotenv, eza, gh, git, jump, autojump
 Note: These plugins expect the corresponding tools to be installed (except dotenv).
 Install whichever you use; others will simply be inactive if the tool is missing.

+## Guide

+Tools
+- eza: Modern ls replacement with colors, icons, and git info.
+With the OMZ eza plugin enabled, common ls commands are aliased to eza.
+Examples:
+  - eza -la         # long, all
+  - eza -T          # tree view
+  - eza -la --git   # include git status columns
+- bat: cat replacement with syntax highlighting.
+In this config, cat is aliased to bat --paging=never --style=plain if bat is installed.
+To bypass, run command cat or /bin/cat.
+- yazi: A fast terminal file manager.
+Launch with yazi from any directory; q to quit.
+- fzf: Fuzzy finder used by helpers like gswi (see below).
+Install key bindings/completions separately if desired.

+Git helper
+- gswi: Fuzzy switch to a local or remote branch with preview.
+  - Fetches/prunes, lists branches by recent activity, shows recent commits in a preview, then switches.
+  - Requires fzf.
+Run ~/.mzsh/bin/mzsh-install-deps to install it.

+Enabled OMZ plugins (high-level)
+- docker, docker-compose: Aliases and completions for Docker and Compose.
+- fzf: Convenience functions around fzf.
+- dotnet: Aliases/completions for the dotnet CLI.
+- dotenv: Helpers for working with .env files.
+Be mindful when auto-loading environment from arbitrary repos.
+- eza: Aliases ls to eza variants.
+- gh: Aliases/completions for GitHub CLI.
+- git: A rich set of git aliases (e.g., gst, gco, gl, gb, gaa, gcam).
+- jump, autojump: Integration with jump/autojump if installed (directory jumping).
+If neither tool is installed, these plugins remain inactive.

 ## Notes